-"Chief procurement officer" means a District employee, above the level of procurement officer, designated in writing by the Superintendent as having primary management responsibility for supervising procurement or disposal by the District.
-The Superintendent may provide for the division or sharing of duties and powers assigned by this Code to the Chief Procurement Officer to more than one person.
-Unless otherwise designated in writing by the Superintendent, the Chief Business Officer serves as the Chief Procurement Officer.
-The name and official District title of the person currently serving as the District's chief procurement officer must be published in the internal procurement procedures issued pursuant to Section 540.
+-"Chief procurement officer" means a District employee, above the level of procurement officer, designated in writing by the Superintendent as having primary management responsibility for supervising procurement or disposal by the District.
+The Superintendent may provide for the division or sharing of duties and powers assigned by this Codecode to the Chief Procurement Officerchief procurement officer to more than one person.
+Unless otherwise designated in writing by the Superintendent, the Chief Business Officerchief business official serves as the Chief Procurement Officerchief procurement officer.
+The name and official District title of the person currently serving as the District's chief procurement officer must be published in the internal procurement procedures issued pursuant to Section 540-.

-[Model Comment: (1) This CPO must be a person above the level of procurement officer and below the level of superintendent; preferably someone outside the procurement office.
+[Model Comment: (1) This CPO must be a person above the level of procurement officer and below the level of superintendent.
+Preferably someone outside the procurement office.
 By default, the person serving as the CPO is also the CBO.
-While this approach may be necessary for smaller districts, it tends to undermine the level of independence the Code envisions for a CPO.
-(2) The district should identify the district's position title for the person serving as the chief procurement officer in its published internal procurement procedures.
+While this approach may be necessary for smaller districts Districts, it tends to undermine the level of independence the Codecode envisions for a CPO.
+(2) The district District should identify the district's District's position title for the person serving as the chief procurement officer in its published internal procurement procedures.
 See § 540(2).
-(3) Subject to the organizational relationship outlined in Comment No. 1 above, a district may elect to have more than one chief procurement officer.
-For example, a district may have one chief procurement officer for supplies and services, one for construction related services, and another for disposal of surplus property.]
+(3) Subject to the organizational relationship outlined in Comment No. 1 above, a district District may elect to have more than one chief procurement officer.
+For example, a district District may have one chief procurement officer for supplies and services, one for construction related services, and another for disposal of surplus property.]

-"Construction" means the process of building, altering, repairing, remodeling, improving, or demolishing a public infrastructure facility, including any public structure, public building, or other public improvements of any kind to real property.
+-"Construction" means the process of building, altering, repairing, remodeling, improving, or demolishing a public infrastructure facility, including any public structure, public building, or other public improvements of any kind to real property.
 It does not include the routine operation, routine repair, or routine maintenance of an existing public infrastructure facility, including structures, buildings, or real property.